bnclabs/gson/docs/collate.md

 **For partial compare between two binary-compiled arrays, prune the last byte from the encoded text of smaller array and continue with binary comparison.**
+This is because of the Terminator byte suffixed to encoded JSON value.

 Property
 --------